mdapena/pyventus/README.md

 # Pyventus

-A versatile Python library for managing multiple, decoupled event emitters with ease.
+A modern and robust Python package for event-driven programming.